cstenkamp/MastersThesisText/pandoc_markdown_base/2_othertechniques.md

 \subsection{Word Embeddings}
 \label{sec:embeddings}

+\cite{Ager2018}: "knowledge graph embeddings (Bordes et al., 2013) are used to find plausible missing in- formation in structured knowledge bases, or to ex- ploit such knowledge bases in neural network ar- chitectures."

 The only information that can be taken into account when comparing two texts, or a text and a query, are the words it is made up from (...and their constellation, which is why \gls{word2vec} works better than \gls{bow}-approaches).